 The Global Oncology Young Investigator Award (GO YIA) provides research funding to early-career investigators to encourage and promote quality research in global oncology and to develop the next generation of researchers to address global health needs.
-Global oncology is a general term that refers to the application of the concepts of global health to cancer, and implies an approach to the practice of oncology that acknowledges the reality of limited resources in most parts of the world.
+This is a mentored award and the research project is conducted under the guidance of a scientific mentor.

 The Global Oncology Young Investigator Award is intended to support:

 - Research by investigators in low resource settings on scientific questions specific to those settings.
 This research has potential to offer “reverse innovation” insights that could influence practice in a wide range of practice settings.

 - Research by investigators in high resource settings on issues in resource-limited settings.

 - Collaborative research (high and low resource investigators) on questions of shared concern, such as studying a cancer type that affects a small population in the U.S. but is common in another country.